 But does it matter?
 Do the new languages help us?
 While I grew to appreciate certain innovations, I found I profited most from ignoring trends and following well-worn paths established by Lisp programmers decades ago.
 Weary and wary, I tend to dismiss the latest programming paradigm as a passing fad.

 I was astonished when I found an exception: Haskell.

 Mind Your Language

 What do I look for in a practical programming language?
 First of all:

 Programs should be easy to express.

 Writing code should be comparable to writing prose.
 A plain text editor with 80-character columns should suffice.
 Coding should feel like writing an email or a novel.
 If instead it feels like filling out a tax return, then the language is poorly designed.

 I have encountered languages that flaunt this law, none of which I will utter here.
 I have seen REPL-less languages that practically confine the programmer to a heavyweight specialized IDE, and that require 14 words to print 2 words.

 Haskell adheres to the zeroth law.
 Programs are so easy to express that interactive Haskell interpreters are practical.
-For example, to print "Hello, World!" in a Haskell session (online even!), just type:
+For example, to print "Hello, World!", just type:

 in the REPL above.
 To turn this into a complete program that can be compiled: